MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/smbshare/Get-SmbShare.md

 VMS2                          Contoso-FS                    J:\VMS
 ```

-This example retrieves the SMB shares on the computer that are connect to the SMB server named Contoso-FS.
+This example retrieves the SMB shares on the computer that are connected to the SMB server named Contoso-FS.

 ### EXAMPLE 7
 ```